ikluft/prefvote/README.md

 ## About preference voting algorithms

-The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting).
+The original Vote::STV software implemented the [single transferable vote](https://en.wikipedia.org/wiki/Single_transferable_vote) algorithm, which is a subset of [ranked-choice voting](https://en.wikipedia.org/wiki/Ranked_voting), also called preference voting.
+PrefVote has expanded into a library of multiple voting method implementations all based on ranked choice.

 STV was the first implemented voting method in PrefVote since it was the original implementation as Vote::STV back to 1998.
 But STV has largely fallen out of favor because studies of voting methods found it lacking on some desirable characteristics.
 STV was retained while modernizing the code to develop testing infrastructure.

+No voting method can be perfect, due to a long list of desirable properties, some of which [turn out to be in conflict](https://electowiki.org/wiki/Arrow%27s_impossibility_theorem).
+Given that there is no perfect voting method, it's important to have agreement among a community on which method it uses.
+Methods which meet [Condorcet requirements](https://electowiki.org/wiki/Condorcet_method) make comparisons between each pair of candidates and, if one exists, always pick a winner who beats all other candidates in pairwise comparisons.
+Condorcet methods differ in how to handle cases where there isn't a clear Condorcet winner.

- While no voting method is perfect, methods which meet Condorcet requirements are among the best around.
-So the second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
+The second voting method implemented in PrefVote was the [Schulze algorithm](https://en.wikipedia.org/wiki/Schulze_method) (see [full definition paper)](https://arxiv.org/abs/1804.02973).
+The method was designed by Marcus Schulze in 1997 to compute a graph out of voter preferences among candidates and pick the ones preferred over all others.
+An ordering of all the candidates can be computed over multiple rounds after removing the previous round's winner(s).

 Next was [Ranked Pairs](https://en.wikipedia.org/wiki/Ranked_pairs).
+It was designed by Nicolaus Tideman in 1987.
+It tallies ranked choice ballots into pairwise comparisons among all choices/candidates.
+The pairs are sorted by margin of victory from largest margin down to ties at zero.
+Pairs are "locked" in for consideration of the final order of candidates if they do not conflict with locked pairs with larger margins.
+Candidates are then ordered startiong who beats all other candidates, then each who beat all remaining candidates.

 After the reference implementation in Perl, next up for language implementations will be [Rust](https://www.rust-lang.org/).